naykel76/nbw_site/resources/views/support/laravel/eloquent-mutators-and-casting.md

 }
 ```

 ## Examples

-### Convert a comma separated string of values into an array.

 ### Casts a date to a boolean, and save as date if true or null if false.